undeMalum/portfolio/content/posts/revival-and-updates/index.md

 +++
 title = "Revival and updates #0"
-date = "2024-10-07T16:37:08+02:00"
+date = "2025-03-14T08:37:08+02:00"
 author = "Mateusz Konat"
 authorTwitter = "" #do not include @
 cover = "images/cover.jpeg"
-tags = ["creativity", "activity", "service"] keywords = ["creativity", "activity", "service"] description = ""
+tags = ["creativity", "activity", "service"] keywords = ["creativity", "activity", "service"] description = "This post is unlike anything I’ve written before.
+It completes an old draft that should have been published long ago but, more importantly, marks a fresh direction for my writing.
+Hope you enjoy it!" showFullContent = false readingTime = false hideComments = false color = "" #color from the theme settings draft = false
-showFullContent = false
-readingTime = false
-hideComments = false
-color = "" #color from the theme settings draft = true
 +++

 # A Few Words of Explanation
-If you've been following my posts, you might have noticed a pattern of increasingly long breaks, especially since the second half of 2023.
+~~If you've been following my posts, you might have noticed a pattern of increasingly long breaks, especially since the second half of 2023.
 But a *7-month gap*?
-That’s by far the longest pause yet (my last post, dated [here](/portfolio/posts/cas-final-reflection/), was that long ago).
+That’s by far the longest pause yet (my last post, dated [here](/portfolio/posts/cas-final-reflection/), was that long ago).~~

-That doesn't mean life stood still.
-Quite the opposite, in fact—I’ve had a lot on my plate.
-At times, it felt like I was barely keeping up, struggling to balance everything.
-But those challenges have brought me to where I am today, and this will inevitably influence the direction of this blog.

-So, I see this post not just as a recap of the events that have unfolded or a reflection on those experiences, but also as an introduction to the new course and structure I have in mind for this space.

-Without further ado, let’s dive into the reflective part of this update.
+Originally, this post was meant to mark my blog’s revival in the fall of 2024.
+At the time, I had written an opening about my increasingly long breaks—especially the *seven-month gap* (see above) since [my last post](/portfolio/posts/cas-final-reflection/).
+But as you can see, seven months quickly turned into nearly a year (just two days shy).

+That doesn’t mean life stood still.
+Quite the opposite—*a lot has happened!* However, I’ll resist the temptation to recap an entire year and instead stick to the original intent of this post: `reflecting` on my summer between high school and university and `outlining` a new direction for this blog.

+Of course, I’ll leave the explanation of the new direction to the final thoughts, at the very end.
+But for now, consider what follows a, by no means, exhaustive snapshot from the past.

+Let’s dive in.

 # Longest summer
 For many, finishing off final exams marks the end of their high school journey - they've done their best and now is the time to gather the fruits of their hard work in the form of the acceptance to their program and university of choice (hopefully).
 These people need to just wrap up a few formalities and they are good to start their summer.